katjam/get-functional-codebar-2022/notes.md

 ## Architectural patterns
 - redux state machine / The Elm Architecture
+  Your state.
+State is reflected by view.
+User can see view and interact.
+If user interacts (or time changes, or a message is recieved from server), Message is sent that triggers a state change & view re-renders.
 - onion

 ---
 Slide 14 - Why does it matter?
 ---
-- easy to learn (small building blocks)
 - Pure functions are reliable & easy to test
+- easy to learn small part of system (small building blocks)
-Object oriented is about relationships and networks - and we all know that's a very complicated landscape to keep track of.
+- Object oriented is about relationships and networks - and we all know that's a very complicated landscape to keep track of.
-- Branching adds complexity, instead model data so impossible states impossible Imperative vs. Declarative
+- Branching adds complexity, instead model data so impossible states impossible
+- series of states of being and the functions that transform data into those states Imperative vs. Declarative
  - who do you trust with the how, yourself, right now, or a team of people